 The fabless model, where chip design is separated from manufacturing, is where the highest margin activity in the global semiconductor industry now lives.
 NVIDIA's gross margins are not a manufacturing story; they are a design story.
 ARM's licensing business is a design story.
 MediaTek, Qualcomm, AMD: the companies that have captured the most equity value creation in the AI chip cycle are overwhelmingly fabless or fab-lite.
 Korea has almost no presence in this segment at scale.

-Samsung operates a foundry business (Samsung Foundry) that competes with TSMC for advanced logic manufacturing contracts, but it has consistently trailed TSMC in yield rates and customer confidence for the most advanced nodes.
+Samsung operates a foundry business that competes with TSMC for advanced logic manufacturing contracts, but it has consistently trailed TSMC in yield rates and customer confidence for the most advanced nodes.
 The gap between TSMC at 3nm and Samsung Foundry at the equivalent node is not a rounding error; it represents years of accumulated process engineering advantage that does not close quickly.
-AMRO's December 2025 assessment put it plainly, noting Korea's ambition to evolve from being the world's memory factory to becoming a full-spectrum semiconductor powerhouse as the essential industrial challenge for sustaining long-term growth.
+AMRO's December 2025 assessment noted Korea's ambition to evolve from being the world's memory factory to becoming a full-spectrum semiconductor powerhouse as the essential industrial challenge for sustaining long-term growth.

 The China Variable

 Korea's semiconductor ambitions cannot be read in isolation from China's.
 Beijing has been spending at a scale that makes even Korea's aggressive policy numbers look modest, with the goal of achieving meaningful self-sufficiency in memory chips.
-CXMT (ChangXin Memory Technologies) has been ramping DRAM production; YMTC (Yangtze Memory Technologies) has made serious inroads in NAND.
+CXMT has been ramping DRAM production; YMTC has made serious inroads in NAND.
 Neither has yet cracked HBM at commercial yields, and US export controls have meaningfully slowed their access to the equipment needed to close that gap.
 But the direction of travel is clear, and the timeline pressure on Korean producers is real.

 The Won, the Oil Price, and a Stressed Balance Sheet

-The macro backdrop for all of this is not straightforward.
 The Korean won has been under persistent depreciation pressure, driven partly by the global risk environment, partly by capital outflows as Korean residents continue expanding overseas investment.
-AMRO forecasts headline inflation at 2.3% for 2026, revised upward from 1.9%, with the Middle East conflict and the Strait of Hormuz disruption feeding directly into energy costs.
+AMRO forecasts headline inflation at 2.3% for 2026, revised upward from 1.9%, with the Middle East conflict feeding directly into energy costs.
 Korea is heavily dependent on Gulf LNG and crude oil.
-A prolonged closure of the Strait of Hormuz, following US-Israeli strikes on Iran, is the most acute near-term risk to the macroeconomic baseline.
+A prolonged closure of the Strait of Hormuz is the most acute near-term risk to the macroeconomic baseline.

 The Political Calendar